Tionne Watkins: Personal life

 As a child, Watkins was diagnosed with sickle cell anemia.
 Since the age of seven, she has been in and out of the hospital due to the painful condition.
 T-Boz opened up to the public about the disease in 1996; she later became one of the spokespersons for Sickle Cell Disease Association of America.
 In 2002, she was hospitalized for four months due to a flare-up of sickle-cell anemia.
 She is a national co-chair of the progressive organization Health Care Voter.

-On August 19, 2000, Watkins married rapper Mack 10.
-The couple's daughter, Chase Anela Rolison, was born premature a few months later on October 20, 2000.
-In June 2004, she filed for divorce, and requested a restraining order against Mack 10.
+On August 19, 2000, Watkins married rapper Mack 10 in California.
+The couple's daughter, Chase, was born prematurely in 2000.
+In June 2004, she filed for divorce, and requested a restraining order against the rapper.
 In 2012, Watkins moved with Chase from Atlanta to Los Angeles, California, in order for Chase to be closer to her father.

-In October 2009, Watkins revealed that she had secretly battled a potentially fatal brain tumor for three years.
+In October 2009, Watkins said that she had had a potentially fatal brain tumor for three years.
 In March 2006, she was diagnosed as having a grape-sized acoustic neuroma on her vestibular nerve that affected her balance, weight, hearing, sight, and facial movement.
-Many physicians refused to remove the tumor due to her sickle-cell-related complications, leaving her alternatives grim.
+Many physicians refused to remove the tumor due to her sickle-cell-related complications.
 Ultimately, she underwent surgery at Cedars-Sinai Hospital in Los Angeles.

 Watkins filed for bankruptcy in February 2011 and again in October 2011.
 In an episode of the Reelz TV series Broke & Famous, entertainment reporter Viviana Vigil stated Watkins spent $9,000 a month and owed $770,000 on her home with a reported monthly income of $11,000, while another reporter Nina Parker cited Watkins's medical bills and brain tumor.